Jack Tramiel: Early years

-Tramiel was born as Idek Trzmiel, but some sources also list the names Juda Trzmiel, Jacek Trzmiel, or Idek Tramielski (the word trzmiel in Polish means bumblebee) into a Jewish family, the son of Abram Josef Trzmiel and Rifka Bentkowska.
+Tramiel was born as Idek Trzmiel, but some sources also list the name Jacek Trzmiel (the word trzmiel in Polish means bumblebee) into a Jewish family, the son of Abram Josef Trzmiel and Rifka Bentkowska.
 The whole family lived on A. Napiórkowskiego Street (today S. Przybyszewskiego Street) in Górniak district in Łódź.

 After the German invasion of Poland in 1939, his family was transported by Nazi occupiers to the Jewish ghetto in Łódź, where he worked in a garment factory.
 When the ghettos were liquidated, his family was sent to the Auschwitz concentration camp.
-He was examined by Josef Mengele and selected for a work party, after which he and his father were sent to the labor camp Ahlem near Hanover, while his mother remained at Auschwitz.
+He was examined by Josef Mengele and selected for a work party, after which he and his father were sent to the labor camp Ahlem, a satellite camp of Neuengamme concentration camp near Hanover, while his mother remained at Auschwitz.
 Like many other inmates, his father was reported to have died of typhus in the work camp; however, Tramiel believed he was killed by an injection of gasoline.
 Tramiel was rescued from the labor camp in April 1945 by the 84th Infantry Division of the U.S. Army.

 On November 10, 1947, Tramiel immigrated to the United States.
 He soon joined the U.S. Army, where he learned how to repair office equipment, including typewriters.